onx-protocol/onx/source/README.md

 # ONX Source Code

-THis directory will contain the source code for the reference version of the project.
+This directory will contain the source code for the reference version of the project.